Create custom policies

 From the Content ID section of the Dashboard, choose Policies.

 The page lists previously created policies.
-If you haven’t yet created custom policies, the list shows the three predefined policies Monetize Everywhere, Track in all countries, and Block in all countries, with Monetize Everywhere as the default match and usage policy.
+If you haven’t yet created custom policies, the list shows the three predefined policies Monetize in all countries, Track in all countries, and Block in all countries, with Monetize in all countries as the default match and usage policy.

 Click the New Policy button.